-The Transportation Revenue Bonds, including the Series 2019D Bonds, are MTA's special obligations payable as to principal (including sinking fund installments), redemption premium, if any, and interest from the security, sources of payment, and funds specified in the Transportation Resolution.
+The Transportation Revenue Bonds, including the Series 2020C Bonds, are MTA's special obligations payable as to principal (including sinking fund installments), redemption premium, if any, and interest from the security, sources of payment, and funds specified in the Transportation Resolution.

-- The payment of principal (including sinking fund installments, if any), redemption premium, if any, and interest on Transportation Revenue Bonds is secured by, among other sources described below, the transportation revenues discussed in the preceding section "SOURCES OF PAYMENT," which are, together with certain other revenues, referred to as "pledged revenues." - Holders of Transportation Revenue Bonds are to be paid prior to the payment, from pledged revenues, of operating or other expenses of MTA, MTA New York City Transit, MaBSTOA, MTA Long Island Rail Road, MTA Metro-North Railroad and MTA Bus.
-However, MTA's ability to generate major portions of the pledged revenues depends upon its payment of operating and other expenses. - Transportation Revenue Bonds are not a debt of the State or the City, or any other local governmental unit.
+- The payment of principal (including sinking fund installments, if any), redemption premium, if any, and interest on Transportation Revenue Bonds is secured by, among other sources described below, the transportation revenues discussed in the preceding section "SOURCES OF PAYMENT," which are, together with certain other revenues, referred to as "pledged revenues." - Holders of Transportation Revenue Bonds are to be paid after the payment of debt service on revenue anticipation notes and prior to the payment, from pledged revenues, of operating or other expenses of MTA, MTA New York City Transit, MaBSTOA, MTA Long Island Rail Road, MTA

+Metro-North Railroad and MTA Bus.
+However, MTA's ability to generate major portions of the pledged revenues depends upon its payment of operating and other expenses.

-• MTA has no taxing power.
+- Transportation Revenue Bonds are not a debt of the State or the City, or any other local governmental unit. - MTA has no taxing power.